Worried about a possible speech delay? Deep breaths, mama. Here's what to know.

 - Take advantage of routine moments.
 Life with kids is busy, and it can be challenging to set aside time to work on communication.
 However, everyday routines can provide perfect opportunities.
-Talk to your child and practice speech and language skills during daily activities such as diaper changes, feedings, shopping cart rides, and baths.
+Talk to your child and practice speech and language skills by narrating your actions during daily activities such as diaper changes, feedings, shopping cart rides and baths.

 - Modeling language.
 This simple technique involves using language that is one step above your child's current skill level, Sherred notes.
 "If your child is crying to communicate their wants and needs, you'd start gesturing or pointing to their desired item.
 If they're already gesturing but not vocalizing, you'd start using single words (like 'cup').
 If they're using single words, you'd start combining two words into simple phrases (like 'juice please' or 'I want')."

 - Purposeful playtime.
 Playing with your child is one of the most important things you can do to promote their speech and language development, Sherred says.
 "Playing is a routine that involves engaging in a two-way exchange, just like communication!
 When playing, start using toys for their intended purposes (like talking into a play phone), find opportunities to practice sounds (saying "vroom" when playing with a car, or "ruff ruff" when playing with a toy dog), and follow your child's interests."